lehiart/netflix-calendar/README.md

 Requests: for the HTTP requests library i used axios, just because it supports promises, so i can use the `async await` syntax, but I could have chosen any other that uses promises like superagent.

-Dates: I used `date-fns`, it a very useful, well documented and simple library for dates, i prefer it more than moment.js
+Dates: I used `date-fns`, it's a very useful, well documented and simple library for dates, i prefer it more than moment.js

-Performance: In order to improve the performance and handle the thousand of objects from `data-events` json, i made that the requests for only the current month you are viewing, If the user doesnt specify a year and month in the url or enters an invalid number, it will redirect you to the current date.
-I was planning to add memoization but due to the time i didn't implement it.
+Performance: In order to improve the performance and handle the thousand objects from `data-events` json, i set the requests for only the current month you are viewing, so it returns in chunks.
+If the user doesn't specify a year and month in the url or enters an invalid number, it will redirect you to the current date. useMemo could be added to memoize the functions in case the operations gets expensive.

 ---